0xFC963F18DC21/parsley-debug-jvmui/README.md

-# Parsley GUI Debugger
+# Parsley Debugger, JVM Frontend

 [Parsley](https://github.com/j-mie6/Parsley) is a fast parser-combinator library for Scala based on Haskell's [Parsec](https://hackage.haskell.org/package/parsec).
-This is a companion library aimed at providing a graphical debugger for your parsers written using Parsley, ala ANTLR's `grun` command.
+This is a companion library aimed at providing a graphical debugger for your parsers written using Parsley, ala ANTLR's `grun` command, but executed programmatically inside your parser's code intead of as a command-line tool.

-This project uses [ScalaFx](https://www.scalafx.org/) as its graphics user interface backend.
+This project uses [ScalaFx](https://www.scalafx.org/) as its graphics user interface backend, and will only run on the Java Virtual Machine (in other words, Scala Native and Scala.JS are unsupported by this frontend).

 ## Usage with SBT

+### Notice: The current version of this library depends on the `debug-dev` branch on [my fork of Parsley](https://github.com/0xFC963F18DC21/parsley), so it will be unusable until changes are merged into upstream.

 Currently, this is not being uploaded to a library repository like Maven or SonaType.
 Therefore, [JitPack](https://jitpack.io/) is currently the best way to include this in your SBT build:

-1. Ensure that Parsley `v4.0.0` or higher is added as a dependency in your project.
+1. Ensure that Parsley `v4.2.0` or higher is added as a dependency in your project.
 2. Add `resolvers += "jitpack" at "https://jitpack.io"` to your project settings in `build.sbt`.
-3. Finally, add `libraryDependencies += "com.github.0xfc963f18dc21" % "Parsley-GUI-Debugger" % "VERSION"`
+3. Finally, add `libraryDependencies += "com.github.0xfc963f18dc21" % "parsley-debug-jvmui" % "VERSION"`
    to the same project's settings in `build.sbt`, where `VERSION` is the tag you want to use.
    If you want the bleeding edge updates, use `master-SNAPSHOT` as the version.